mk-pmb/minecraft-nether-roof-biomes-marker/README.md

       "Allow cheats" checkbox.
       Depending on your LAN you may want to set joining player's game mode to spectator, adventure, and/or double-check your firewall rules.
-1. Ensure you're invulnerable and not affected by gravity.
+1. Ensure you're in spectator mode.
-    (Spectator mode or flying in creative mode.)
 1. Via your remote control mechanism, run `./nrbm.sh tmp.rc`
     * If you want to slow down the setblock part in order to observe how this script works, you can just append ` slow_setblock.rc`